silverbulletmd/silverbullet/docs/Runtime API.md

 # How it works
 As documented in [[Architecture]], the vast majority of SilverBullet’s power is implemented in the client.
 However, there are use cases for programmatically accessing your space with all of SilverBullet (client’s) power.

-When the Runtime API is enabled, the server launches a headless (invisible by default) Chrome process upon the first request to an `/.remote` endpoint.
-This browser loads the full SilverBullet client, exactly like a regular browser tab, but without a visible window (with some memory optimizations).
+When the Runtime API is enabled, the server launches a single, server-wide headless (invisible by default) Chrome process upon the first request to an `/.remote` endpoint.
+Each space with the runtime API enabled gets its own page (tab) in that shared browser, opened on that space’s first request.
+A page loads the full SilverBullet client, exactly like a regular browser tab, but without a visible window (with some memory optimizations).
 The client boots normally: it loads all plugs, Lua code and navigates to the index page.

 Once ready, the server communicates with the browser directly via Chrome DevTools Protocol (CDP).
 Because Lua code runs inside a real SilverBullet client, it has access to the full API surface — `editor.*`, `space.*`, queries, and everything else available to in-page scripts and widgets.
 The results reflect live client state.